-In August 2016, the Company raised net proceeds of approximately \$215.9 million from the sale of 6,969,696 shares of its common stock in a followon public offering, including 909,090 shares sold pursuant to the exercise in full of the underwriters' option to purchase additional shares.
+In August 2016, the Company raised net proceeds of approximately \$215.9 million from the sale of 6,969,696 shares of its common stock in a follow-on public offering, including 909,090 shares sold pursuant to the exercise in full of the underwriters' option to purchase additional shares.

 In January 2016, the Company raised net proceeds of approximately \$281.6 million from the sale of 10,344,827 shares of its common stock in a follow-on public offering.
 In connection with the January 2016 offering, the Company entered into a registration rights agreement (the "Registration Rights Agreement") with 667, L.P., Baker Brothers Life Sciences, L.P. and 14159, L.P. (the "Baker Entities"), all of which are existing stockholders of the Company and are affiliated with two of its directors, Julian C. Baker and Dr. Stephen R. Biggar.
 Under the Registration Rights Agreement, the Company agreed that, if the Baker Entities demand that the Company register their shares of its common stock for resale under the Securities Act of 1933, as amended (the "Securities Act"), the Company would be obligated to effect such registration.
-The Company's registration obligations under the Registration Rights Agreement cover all shares of its common stock now held or later acquired by the Baker Entities (including approximately \$75.0 million and \$43.0 million of shares that the Baker Entities purchased at the public offering price in the January 2016 and August 2016 offerings, respectively), will continue in effect for up to 10 years, and include the Company's obligation to facilitate certain underwritten public offerings of its common stock by the Baker Entities in the future.
-The Company has agreed to bear all expenses incurred by it in effecting any registration pursuant to the Registration Rights Agreement.
-On April 1, 2016, pursuant to the Registration Rights Agreement, the Company filed a registration statement covering all shares owned by the Baker Entities as of March 31, 2016.
+The Company's registration sunder the Registration Rights Agreement cover all shares of its common stock now held or later acquired by the Baker Entities (including approximately \$75.0 million, \$43.0 million, \$20.0 million, and \$62.5 million of shares that the Baker Entities purchased at the public offering price in the January 2016, August 2016, November 2018, and September 2019 offerings, respectively), will continue in effect for up to 10 years, and include the Company's obligation to facilitate certain underwritten public offerings of its common stock by the Baker Entities in the future.
+The Company has agreed to bear all expenses incurred by it in effecting any registration pursuant to the Registration Rights Agreement, the Company filed a registration statement covering all shares owned by the Baker Entities of April 29, 2019.

-Private Equity Financings
+Private Equity Financinas

 In December 2012, the Company raised net proceeds of \$80.5 million through the sale of 19,000,000 shares of its common stock at a price of \$4.43 per share and the sale of warrants to purchase 500,000 shares of its common stock at a price of \$4.42 per warrant share in a private equity financing.
-The warrants have an exercise price of \$0.01 per share and will expire on December 17, 2019.
-In accordance with authoritative accounting guidance, the warrants' value of \$2.2 million was determined on the date of grant using the Black-Scholes model with the following assumptions: risk free interest rate of 1.1 percent, volatility of 105.8 percent, a 7.0 year term and no dividend yield.
-These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
-Per their terms, the warrants to purchase 500,000 shares of common stock, of which 493,145 remained outstanding at March 31, 2019, may not be exercised if the holder's ownership of the Company's common stock would exceed 19.99 percent following such exercise.
+The warrants have an exercise price of \$0.01 per share.
+In accordance with authoritative accounting guidance, the warrants' value of \$2.2 million was determined on the date of grant using the Black-Scholes model and recorded as a component of stockholders' equity within additional paid-in capital.
+Per their terms, the warrants to purchase 500,000 shares of common stock, of which 493,145 remained outstanding at March 31, 2020, may not be exercised if the holder's ownership of the Company's common stock would exceed 19.99 percent following such exercise.